 Photo by Marianita Peaslee

-Angel David Nieves, Ph.D. is an Associate Professor at Hamilton College, Clinton, N.Y and is Director of the American Studies there.
-He is also Co-Director of Hamilton’s Digital Humanities Initiative (DHi) which is recognized as a leader among small-liberal arts colleges in the Northeast (see, http://www.dhinitiative.org).
+Angel David Nieves, Ph.D. is co-founder and former Co-Director of Hamilton’s Digital Humanities Initiative (DHi) which is recognized as a leader among small-liberal arts colleges in the Northeast (see, http://www.dhinitiative.org).
 As Co-Director, he has raised over $2.7 million dollars in foundation and institutional support for digital humanities scholarship at Hamilton.
 He is also Research Associate Professor in the Department of History at the University of the Witwatersrand, Johannesburg, South Africa.
 He taught in the School of Architecture, Planning, and Preservation at the University of Maryland, College Park, from 2003-2008.
 Nieves’s scholarly work and community-based activism critically engage with issues of race and the built environment in cities across the Global South.
 His co-edited book “We Shall Independent Be:” African American Place-Making and the Struggle to Claim Space in the U.S. was published in 2008.
 He is completing a manuscript entitled, An Architecture of Education: African American Women Design the New South, with the University of Rochester Press for their series “Gender and Race in American History” (forthcoming, 2018).
 Nieves is also currently working on a new volume in the Debates in the Digital Humanities Series and on a special collaborative issue of American Quarterly (2018) on DH in the field of American Studies.
 He is co-editor (w/Kim Gallon, Purdue) of a new book series at the University of Georgia Press, The Black Spatial Humanities: Theories, Methods, and Praxis in Digital Humanities.
 He serves on the Modern Language Association’s (MLA) Committee on Information Technology (2016-2019).
 He was most recently appointed to the Board of New York State’s Humanities Council (2017-2020).
 His digital research and scholarship have been featured on MSNBC.com and in Newsweek International.His digital scholarship can be found at http://www.apartheidheritages.org.

 Patricia O'Neill, a member of the department since 1986, teaches 19th century British literature and a college course, Art of Cinema.
 She received her Ph.D. from Northwestern University and is the author of Robert Browning and 20th Century Criticism (1995) and editor of Olive Schreiner's 1883 novel Story of an African Farm (2002).
 Her current work includes a biography of Amelia Edwards, Victorian traveler and Egyptologist, and essays on cinema and globalization.